Mets vs St Louis Cardinals – Odds, Predictions, Best Bets

 On the opposing side, Jordan Walker presents a clear statistical edge in the total hits market.
 He has started the 2026 campaign swinging a reliably hot bat, posting a .400 average with four hits across his first 10 at-bats.
 He consistently puts the ball in play, avoiding the strikeout while adding nine total bases in limited plate appearances.
 Walker’s excellent early-season form and proven contact rate make backing him to record a base hit a logical, data-driven selection.

 Chris Wright is a 30-time APSE award-winning editor with previous stints at the Miami Herald, The Indianapolis Star and News & Observer.
-His magazine portfolio includes working as a writer and editor at Baseball America and Inside Tennis.
+His magazine portfolio includes working as a writer and editor at Baseball America.
+He has decades of experience leading award-winning coverage of the Major League Baseball and College Baseball.